DUNE/dune-justin/docs/justin_command.man_page.md

     	      --htcondor-group GROUP specifies the HTCondor group used when justIN submits jobs for this workflow.
 By default the scope's own default group is used.
-If this option is used, the first two parts of the selected group must match the first two parts of the scope's default group.
+If this option is given, the first two parts of the selected group must match the first two parts of the scope's default group.
 For example, "group_dune" and "prod" if the scope's group is "group_dune.prod.mcsim"

     	      The options --refind-interval-hours (default 1) and
     	      --refind-end-date (default: today in UTC) can be used to cause